software-mansion/react-native-screens/README.md

 <details>
 <summary>Need to use a custom Kotlin version?</summary>
 <br>

 Since `v3.6.0` `react-native-screens` has been rewritten with Kotlin.
 Kotlin version used in this library defaults to `1.4.10`.

-If you need to use a different Kotlin version set `kotlinVersion` ext propery in `android/build.gradle` and the library will use this version accordingly:
+If you need to use a different Kotlin version, set `kotlinVersion` ext property in your project's `android/build.gradle` and the library will use this version accordingly:

 ```
 buildscript {